AmritAnand-2003/URL-Shortener/README.md

-Here’s a beautified and well-structured version of your README file with proper setup instructions and copy buttons for easier execution:

----

 # 🌐 URL Shortener Web App

 This is a **simple and efficient URL shortener** web application built with Django.
 It allows users to shorten long URLs, track usage statistics, and manage expiration times.
 The app also includes a scheduled job to automatically delete expired URLs.